algsoch/freelancer.com/README.md

 2. Generate an API key
 3. Add to `.env` as `ANTHROPIC_API_KEY Tips for Winning Bids

-Based on analysis of your winning vs. losing bids:
+Based on analysis of My winning vs. losing bids:

 ✅ **DO:**
 - Keep bids concise (3-5 short paragraphs)